 A Movement That Lasts

-While the 2026 FIFA World Cup provides the catalyst for #KickRacism, our vision extends far beyond June 2026.
+While the 2026 World Cup provides the catalyst for #KickRacism, our vision extends past the Second International Decade for People of African Descent (2025-2034).
 We are committed to creating lasting change through ongoing programs, partnerships, and advocacy efforts.
 The legacy of this campaign will be measured by the policies changed, the communities empowered, the youth inspired, and the systemic barriers dismantled in the years and decades to come.

 Our Story: How #KickRacism Came to Be